 In general, limitations on the minimum or maximum size of transactions are set out by internal rules of the specific private equity fund.
-These limitations are set out in the investment or fund agreement (normally referred to as the limited partnership agreement (LPA)) of the private equity fund and normally the investment criteria in terms of minimum and maximum of equity instruments relate to the size of the fund.
+These limitations are set out in the investment or fund agreement (normally referred to as the limited partnership agreement (LPA)) of the private equity fund, and normally the investment criteria in terms of the minimum and maximum of equity instruments relate to the size of the fund.
 Other investment criteria that are often regulated in the fund agreement are geographical limitation and business areas of potential target companies.
+Parties are continuously attentive to transaction risks and due diligence and transaction processes still tend to go 'on and off', thus still providing for a 'bumpy ride' to get to deal completion.
+Nevertheless, deal activity has increased and brings hope for intense transaction activity during 2011 (provided that such hope is not muffled by macroeconomics deteriorating further).